 Immediate Relatives and Preference Categories: Who Can Be Sponsored and How?
-Panelists will review the various types of familial relationships that can be sponsored for permanent residence or other immigration-related benefits.
-They also will explain how these

-- How do you prove that the family relationship exists? - What do you do when traditional evidence is not available?
+Panelists will review the various types of familial relationships that can be sponsored for permanent residence or other immigrationrelated benefits.
+They also will explain how these relationships are defined and what proof is required.

-- What are the options for widows? - What are the options for family members who have suffered abuse?
+- How do you prove that the family relationship exists? - What do you do when traditional evidence is not available? - What are the options for widows? - What are the options for family members who have suffered abuse?